Paullux/faux-gnome-screensaver/README.md

 *   FGS listens for signals (Lock, Unlock, etc.) from ConsoleKit and systemd-logind, and acts appropriately.

-The current version is developed for Ubuntu 13.10; it should work for earlier versions of Ubuntu, though no testing has been done.
-Users of Ubuntu 12.10 / 13.04 may want to use [v0.2.0][] instead.
+This version is modified for ArchLinux in 2017 november; it should work for earlier versions of ArchLinux, though no testing has been done.
 Feedback (and patches) for other distros would also be appreciated.

 All bug reports, feature requests and miscellaneous comments are welcome